Toronto Market Analysis

 0%

-LOWER prices this February than last February 2022
+HIGHER prices this April than last April 2024

 What’s it mean?